- Duke University, J.D., 1966

 SELECTED REPRESENTATIVE CASES

 Frederic Bourke (2009-present) Southern District of New York indictment for alleged violations of the Foreign Corrupt Practices Act, false statements and money laundering.
 Jury acquittal of money laundering charge; guilty of one count of FCPA violation and one count of false statements.
-Second Circuit appeal pending.
+Second Circuit and U.S. Supreme Court appeals, post-conviction proceedings.
 (Co-counsel with partner Saskia Jordan)

 Colorado Episcopal Diocese (2008 - 2011) Special prosecutor in ecclesiastical proceedings against a priest.